Avoyelles Correctional Center

 Auto Collision Repair: This course teaches how to repair and paint automobile bodies and parts.

-Engine Technology: This course teaches how to repair the mechanical parts to a vehicle and how to troubleshoot problems.
+Automotive Technology: This course teaches how to repair the mechanical parts to a vehicle and how to troubleshoot problems.

 Barbering: This course teaches art of hair design as well as health and care of the scalp and face.